Beable-guided measurement theory: The momentum measurement

-To solve the problem, we refuse on the direct connection between the measured momentum and the de Broglie velocity.
+To solve the problem, we refused to rely on the direct connection between the measured momentum and the de Broglie velocity.
 It means that the de Broglie velocity of the particle is not a quantity directly measured experimentally -- it is a hidden parameter.
-Moreover, direct connection between the observable and the hidden parameter contradicts quantum contextuality (see Sec.~\ref{Sec_inf}).
-The principle states that the measurements of quantum observables cannot simply be considered of as revealing preexisting values.
-The de Broglie velocity is such a preexisting value and it can only be measured after decoherence process.
+Moreover, the direct connection between the observable and the hidden parameter contradicts the quantum contextuality.